-Recognizing that PoW is inefficient and PoS lacks a good protection mechanism, Daniel Larimer, US developer and founder of BitShares, Steemit and EOSIO, set out to fix the problem.
+Recognizing that PoW is inefficient and PoS lacks a good protection mechanism, Daniel Larimer, a US developer and the founder of BitShares, Steemit and EOSIO, decided to fix the problem.
 He pioneered a new consensus mechanism: the Delegated Proof of Stake (DPoS or DLPoS).

 Not all votes have the same weight.
 A vote’s weight is determined by the number of tokens held by the voter.

 This description applies to some of the most common DPoS-based blockchains, like Steemit and BitShares.
 Every blockchain can have its own specific rules and regulations.